matinpf/ECDHE_RSA_Python/README.md

         ng=6277101735386680763835789423176059013767194773182842284081

 # Notice
-Implementing RSA basics and not secure Against any attack.(not RSA-PSS)
+Implementing is RSA basic and not secure Against any attack.(not RSA-PSS)

-SHA-1 is no longer considered a secure cryptographic hash function.
+SHA-1 is no longer considered as secure cryptographic hash function.
 Researchers now believe that finding a hash collision. https://shattered.io/

 # I use